 Prepare to be inspired!

-Circles of Hope is back!
-This year, we are planning to kick-off Claire’s Campaign by hosting a Circles of Hope at the start of the Campaign.
-In doing so, we will spark the spirit of philanthropy and giving through education and inspiration.
+This year, we kicked-off Claire’s Campaign by hosting a Circles of Hope at the start of the Campaign.
+In doing so, we sparked the spirit of philanthropy and giving through education and inspiration.
 For the past two years, Circles of Hope has been an incredible event that has celebrated the work being done in the homeless-serving and social-serving sectors.
 Participants have left this event year after year feeling inspired and re-energized in their work and motivated to make a difference in our communities.

-This year’s Circles of Hope event will feature thoughtful conversations with keynote speaker Jesse Thistle.
+This year’s Circles of Hope event featured thoughtful conversations with keynote speaker Jesse Thistle.
 With lived experience of homelessness, jail time, and addiction, Jesse is now a governor general medalist who works with Métis communities suffering from the effects of inter-generational trauma.
 His doctoral work on Métis road allowance communities has won the P.E.
 Trudeau and Vanier doctoral scholarships.
-Don’t miss out on an opportunity to hear Jesse and his powerful message.

 Meet our speaker